 \subsection{Outline}

-\Cref{sec:prelim} introduces various definitions and lemmas used in the rest of the paper, while \cref{sec:kunz} develops the theory of Kunz coordinates and an object we call a stressed word.
-The proof of \cref{thm:mainbound} is spread across \cref{sec:lower} and \cref{sec:upper}. \Cref{sec:statistics} discusses various applications of our results to the statistics of numerical semigroups, including the proof of \cref{thm:ngasymp}.
+\Cref{sec:prelim} introduces various definitions and lemmas used in the rest of the paper, while \cref{sec:kunz} develops the theory of Kunz coordinates and objects we call stressed words.
+The proof of \cref{thm:mainbound} is spread across \cref{sec:lower} and \cref{sec:upper}. \Cref{sec:statistics} discusses various applications of our results to the statistics of numerical semigroups, including the proofs of \cref{thm:ngasymp,thm:twoeps}.
 Finally, \cref{sec:program} discusses the computation of $s_g$, numerical results, and subsequent conjectures.